-The first thing to do when you notice your resources not covering what you planned for in your project is to identify the context, said Jennifer.
-Resources can be anything from materials to personnel, and the situation that brought you to the stretching your resources to the breaking point can have many causes.
+The first thing to do when you notice your resources aren’t covering what you planned for in your project is to identify the context.
+Resources can be anything from materials to personnel, and the situation that brought you to stretch your resources to the breaking point can have many causes.

-- New Technology: You might be working on a software program that is more advanced than your able to support, or your team hasn’t yet developed the skill set to use properly.
+- New Technology: You might be working on a software program that is more advanced than your ability to support or your team hasn’t yet developed the skill set to use it properly.

-- Higher Priority Projects: There might be another project that ends up combining with yours and some of your resources are pulled from your work to another.
+- Higher Priority Projects: There might be another project that ends up combined with yours and some of your resources are pulled from your work to another.

 - Unforeseen Events: You can prepare for risks and plan for uncertainty, but people get sick, take unplanned time off, and non-human resources can suddenly have supply issues.

 - Poor Planning: Sometimes it’s as simple as a lack of planning, which is why planning thoroughly before executing a project is so important.

 When the issue is minor, you can apply a quick fix by looking at your project plan and task lists and seeing if there is any moving around that will open more time.
 But here we’re talking about more major shortages of resources.

 What do you do to overcome a lack of project resources?
 We suggest a two-step process to help your resource management.

 1. Identify the Situation and its Impact